mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

     field in the server's hello or legacy hello response, in the case that the server reports an address different from the address the client uses.

 - (=) `error`: information about the last error related to this server.
 Default null.
+MUST contain or be able to produce a string describing the error.

 - `roundTripTime`: the duration of the hello or legacy hello call.
 Default null.